michalhercik/RecSIS/docs/dev-guide.md

     data.

-Before running the RecSIS you need to set environment variables required by `docker-compose.yml`.
+Before running the RecSIS you need to set environment variables required by `docker-compose.yml` and webapp.
 The easiest way is to create a file named `docker.env` with the required variables and load it in your terminal whenever you are working with `docker compose`.
 All `.env` files are not tracked so don't be afraid of password exposure.
 Variables needed to be set can be found in `docker-compose.yml` file under *environment* field of each service.
 Alternatively if you run the command `docker compose` it will warn you about missing variables.